CactusVPN Review 2025: A Competitive VPN Service

 Support tickets and emails

-In our experience, when reaching out to their customer service via support ticket, the response was prompt, received within a few hours, and the representatives were helpful, polite, and thorough in their assistance.
+When we reached out to customer service via a support ticket, we received a response within a few hours.
+The representatives were helpful, polite, and thorough in their assistance.

 Top alternatives